A QBist Ontology: The One

+Just as quantum mechanics is inconsistent with set-theoretic thinking about objective space---i.e., as ``a Many that allows itself to be thought of as a One,'' which was Cantor's definition of a set---so quantum mechanics is inconsistent with set-theoretic thinking about particles.
+Objective space is more appropriately conceived as a One that allows itself to be thought of as a Many \emph{up to a point}, and so is the multiplicity of particles \citep{Mohrhoff2017}.
+The multiplicity of individuated quantum objects is obviously limited by the experimental conditions on which the individuation of quantum objects depends, and the multiplicity of non-individuated quantum objects (e.g., the multiplicity of electrons in an atom) is readily conceivable as the result of a process by which a One enters into reflexive relations (i.e., relations with itself).

-It is not a new idea that particles of the same type are numerically identical, in the sense of being multiple aspects of the same thing.
-In his Nobel Lecture Feynman recalled: ``I received a telephone call one day at the graduate college at Princeton from Professor Wheeler, in which he said, `Feynman, I know why all electrons have the same charge and the same mass.' `Why?' `Because, they are all the same electron!'\,'' Nor is it a new idea that the particle types that exist are determined by (and thus are primarily features of) the dynamical laws.
-As we have seen, one cannot identify the type to which a particle belongs by looking at a single click.
-In scattering experiments, particles are identified by their tracks and by the laws that govern the correlations between clicks.
-It therefore makes more sense to think of the type to which a particle belongs as intrinsic to these laws than as intrinsic to the particle. \footnote{It has been argued, moreover, that every quantum theory involving several particle species can be transformed into a theory of just one species, without any change in the testable predictions \cite{Goldsteinetal}.
-Von Weizs\"acker \cite{vW1980} appears to have suggested this possibility half a century ago when he wrote: ``Finally, we hope to reduce the species of elementary particles to a single basic lawful order, which perhaps we ought not to describe as the existence of a single basic species but rather as the law that specifies all of them.''} Also relevant here is the fact that particles are individuated \emph{only} ``by the experimental apparatus in which they are measured or the concrete quantum phenomenon to which they belong'' \cite[p.
-206]{Falkenburg}.
+It is not a new idea that particles \emph{of the same type} are numerically identical, in the sense of being (multiple aspects of) one and the same thing.
+In his Nobel lecture, Feynman recalled: ``I received a telephone call one day at the graduate college at Princeton from Professor Wheeler, in which he said, `Feynman, I know why all electrons have the same charge and the same mass.' `Why?' `Because, they are all the same electron!'\,'' The present claim, on the other hand, is that ``the miraculous identity of particles of the same type,'' which according to \citet{Misneretal} is to be regarded ``not as a triviality, but as a central mystery of physics,'' need not be confined to particles of the same type.